 In Abu Dhabi, where at one stage it looked as if he wasn't even going to bother turning up, having not arrived at the track until the Friday, he finally admitted that he hadn't been paid all year, and though the team, especially Eric Boullier, worked hard to limit the damage, it came as no great surprise when Kimi pulled out of the two remaining races citing the need for an operation on his back.

-Already one of the star attractions in F1, one of the few to speak his mind, not to mention being a real racer's racer, we can expect more fun and games with Kimi in 2014, especially when paired with the equally no-nonsense Alonso.
-Bring it on.
+Already one of the star attractions in F1, one of the few to speak his mind, not to mention being a real racer's racer, we expected more fun and games with Kimi in 2014, especially when paired with the equally no-nonsense Alonso.

 Sadly, the 'fire and ice' partnership was a damp squib, to put it mildly, Kimi but a shadow of the racer we'd seen the previous two seasons with Lotus.